In this article, I will share with you my real-world outage experience with Azure Stack HCI OS (a.k.a Storage Spaces Direct, known as S2D).

 Expect The Unexpected

-The million-dollar question is what if all servers goes down!!!
+The million-dollar question is what if all servers go down!!!

-Is there really a thing like 3am wake up call to fix a system?
+Is there really a thing like a 3 am wake-up call to fix a system?

-Well, I received that call from one of my colleague that the Storage Spaces Direct cluster is not turning on.
+Well, I received that call from one of my colleagues that the Storage Spaces Direct cluster is not turning on.

 Yes, I know it’s a bad situation to be in… and redundant power supplies won’t even help in this scenario!